top of page

 Issue

-Bankers have participated in a number of questionable business practices that has violated the integrity of the financial system.
+Over the years, the banking industry has participated in a number of questionable business practices that has violated the integrity of the financial system.

 Solution

-A major advantage of having a consolidated banking system is that it provides greater stability by eliminating the risk of insolvency (e.g., never have to worry that a particular bank will fail since all banks are combined as a single entity).
-The automated system also removes the need for the FDIC insurance program which provides a false sense of security since the fund is inadequate towards insuring all deposits of the nation.
+A major advantage of having a consolidated bank at the federal level is that it provides greater stability by eliminating the risk of insolvency (e.g., never have to worry that a particular bank will fail since all banks are combined as a single entity).
+The automated system also removes the need for the FDIC insurance program that provides a false sense of security since the fund is inadequate for insuring all the deposits in the nation.

-Another advantage of an automated banking system is that bankruptcy rules will improve such that a filing will become an extended grace period rather than the actual forgiveness of debt.
-This will allow individuals and businesses time to recover from a financial downturn, and not overload the system with unpaid debt obligations (which have caused banks to increase fines/penalties to recover such losses).
-The automated system's conservative lending formulas will prevent individuals/businesses from overextending themselves in the first place, which minimizes the total number of bankruptcies from occurring as well.
+Another advantage is that bankruptcy rules will change to reflect that a filing will become an extended grace period rather than the actual forgiveness of debt.
+This will allow individuals and businesses time to recover from a financial downturn and not overload the system with unpaid debt obligations, which have caused banks to increase fines/penalties to recover such losses.
+Also, the automated system's conservative lending formulas will prevent individuals/businesses from overextending themselves in the first place, which minimizes the total number of bankruptcies from occurring as well.

 Overall, a comprehensive and consolidated automated banking system at the federal level will result in a more reliable, stable, and efficient monetary system for the nation.